 We specify the call-by-name reduction of F_i^+ using a small-step operational semantics in Figure 9.
-STEP-PAPP, STEP-PPROJ, and STEP-PTAPP are reduction rules for application and record projection.
+Step-papp, Step-proj, and Step-ptapp are reduction rules for application and record projection.
 They trigger parallel application (defined in the middle of Figure 9) of merged values to the argument.
-Rule STEP-FIX substitutes the fixpoint term variable with the fixpoint expression itself.
+Rule Step-fix substitutes the fixpoint term variable with the fixpoint expression itself.
 Note that the result is annotated with A. With the explicit type annotation, the result of reduction preserves the type of the original fixpoint expression.
-Through rule STEP-ANNOV, values are cast to their annotated type.
+Through rule Step-annotation, values are cast to their annotated type.
 Such values must also be pre-values.
-This is to filter out checkable terms p including bare abstractions or records without annotations, as p: A is a form of value itself and thus should not step.
+This is to filter out checkable terms p including bare abstractions or records without annotations, as p:A is a form of value itself and thus should not step.

-A merge of multiple terms may reduce in parallel, as shown in rule STEP-MERGE.
-Only when one side cannot step, the other side steps alone, as suggested by the evaluation context E, v and v, E. Rule STEP-CNTX is the reduction rule of expressions within an evaluation context.
+A merge of multiple terms may reduce in parallel, as shown in rule Step-merge.
+Only when one side cannot step, the other side steps alone, as suggested by the evaluation context E,, v and v,, E. Rule Step-cntx is the reduction rule of expressions within an evaluation context.
 Since the rule can be applied repeatedly, we only need evaluation contexts of depth one (shown at the top of Figure 9).
 Our operational semantics substitutes arguments wrapped by type annotations into function bodies, while it forbids the reduction of records since records are values.